 Did you know that there’s actually more than one type of collagen?
 A little known fact is that there are at least 16 known collagen types, including type 1 and type 2.

 What is type II collagen used for?
 As explained more below, this type is most abundant in sources including chickens and is associated with benefits including support for healthy joints, healthy skin and gut health.

 Type 2 collagen is one type of collagen protein found in the human body that helps to build connective tissues, cartilage and bones.
 It’s made up of chains of amino acids like arginine, glutamine, glycine and proline.

-What is type 2 collagen made from?
-Type 2 collagen is found in high amounts in chicken cartilage (also called chicken collagen).
+What is type two collagen made from?
+It is found in high amounts in chicken cartilage (also called chicken collagen).
 Chicken cartilage can be synthesized and used in powdered collagen supplements and bone broth supplements.

 Collagen type 2 can also be naturally obtained from drinking chicken bone broth, which is made with nutrient-filled animal parts such as bones, ligaments and connective tissue.

 Type 1 vs. Type 2

 A very high percentage of collagen in the human body, between 80 percent and 90 percent, consists of collagen type 1, collagen type 2 and collagen type 3.